-Our preliminary recommendation is arriving at least 30 minutes before Early Theme Park Entry starts.
+Our recommendation is arriving at least 30 minutes before Early Theme Park Entry starts.
 In other words, an hour before official park opening time.
 This is nothing new–we offer this same advice for normal days and will continue to advise off-site guests to get to the parks at least 30 minutes early.
 In reality, you should err on the side of arriving earlier, especially if you’re at the mercy of Walt Disney World’s highly-variable transportation.

 Our current rope drop advice is usually to skip Seven Dwarfs Mine Train–zig when others zag–because it’s so popular first thing in the morning and also prone to delayed openings.
 Knocking out shorter rides, like Peter Pan’s Flight and other Fantasyland classics, might be the better way to go.

-That’s especially true if you don’t arrive quite that early, you’re better off racing to Slinky Dog Dash, which is likely the other a la carte attraction in DHS.
+On busy days or if you don’t arrive quite that early, you’re better off racing to Slinky Dog Dash, especially if you won’t buy Genie+.
 Due to that roller coaster’s short duration, it’s entirely possible you could do this twice during Early Entry.
 Or once and then Toy Story Mania plus Alien Swirling Saucers.
-Accordingly, we are leaning towards recommending knocking out Toy Story Land during Early Theme Park Entry at Disney’s Hollywood Studios.
+Knocking out Toy Story Land during Early Theme Park Entry at Disney’s Hollywood Studios is another option.

-No matter what changes with Genie+ or Lightning Lanes, that’s probably the savviest strategy.
+No matter what your plans are with Genie+ or Lightning Lanes, that’s the savviest strategy.
 All Animal Kingdom attractions that are popular are either long in duration or spaced far apart from one another (or both!), meaning it’ll be virtually impossible to do 2 headliners during Early Theme Park Entry.
 Just race to Avatar Flight of Passage and follow up with Na’vi River Journey as the park opens to off-site guests if the posted wait time isn’t prohibitive.